April 29, 2025

 The most effective way to improve your speech-to-noise ratio is by reducing the distance between your mouth and the mic.
 Get close.
 Then, turn down the gain—the decibel (dB) input of your audio system—as necessary to decrease noise before hitting the record button.

-Descript’s CEO, Andrew Mason, creates all of our release notes videos, and many of our video tutorials.
+Descript's CEO, Andrew Mason, creates all of our release notes videos, and many of our video tutorials.
 All of those are narrated as a voiceover.
-Here are his tips for writing a voiceover script that will result in an engaging, compelling video.
+Here are his tips for writing a voiceover script that will result in an engaging, compelling video that connects with your audience.

 • Write for your audience.
 Review your footage, then outline the main points you want to make, then build on them to create a script.
 Keep your audience front-and-center at every step of the way.
 Include only the stuff they need to know.
 Don't tell them anything they already know.
 Phrase everything in the way that's easiest for them to understand.
 And write like you're having a conversation with one of them.